 What are the signs to recognize?
 How to confirm the diagnosis?
 And what are the treatment options, with or without surgery?
 An essential guide to understand and react well.

-Anterior cruciate ligament (ACL) injury associated with other knee injuries
+Anterior cruciate ligament (ACL) injuries associated with other knee injuries

 An anterior cruciate ligament (ACL) tear is frequently associated with other knee injuries, such as meniscal or cartilage damage.
 Identifying an ACL tear and its associated injuries allows for tailored treatment and helps preserve knee stability.